 Breaking down key differences between investing in single-family vs. multifamily homes

-For those who are considering investing in real estate, it can be hard to pick between a single-family home and a multifamily property.
+For those who are considering investing in real estate, it can be hard to pick between a multi family vs single family property.
 There are a variety of nuances, advantages, and topics associated with choosing a single-family home or a multifamily property as a real estate investment.

 Many of the variables boil down to the individual goals, preferences, and experience level of the real estate investor.
 Simply put, there is no such thing as a one-size-fits-all approach to investing in real estate.
 Everyone is facing a different financial situation and a unique set of circumstances.
 It is, however, important to understand the potential pros and cons of each choice before you decide to invest.

 Some initial topics for the investor to consider include risk tolerance, ease of management, income needs, down payments, and long-term goals.
 Both single-family homes and multifamily properties provide an excellent pathway to real estate investing.
-Before making the leap and purchasing a real estate investment, however, it’s important to understand the pros and cons associated with single-family homes and multifamily properties, so you know which form is right for you.
+Before making the leap and purchasing a real estate investment, however, it’s important to understand the pros and cons associated with single-family homes and multifamily housing properties, so you know which form is right for you.

 While a multifamily property can often offer a higher return, a single-family home can be a great place for the budding real estate investor to start.
 A single-family residence can be defined as a free-standing residential structure maintained and used as a single dwelling.
 The name is appropriate, as this type of investment only consists of one unit of housing.
 Generally, single-family homes are built on a lot that is larger than the structure, so there is often a front yard, backyard, and garage.